SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 **MySQL No Longer Supported**
 SonarQube no longer supports MySQL.
 To migrate from MySQL to a supported database, see the free [MySQL Migrator tool](https://github.com/SonarSource/mysql-migrator).

+**Java 11 Required**
+The SonarQube server now requires Java 11.
+Analyses may continue to use Java 8 if necessary.

 [Full Release Notes](https://jira.sonarsource.com/secure/ReleaseNote.jspa?projectId=10930&version=14945)

 ## Release 7.8 Upgrade Notes